holdensmagicalunicorn/splunk-sdk-python/README.md

 ## Getting Started

+In order to run the tools and samples from their respective SDK subdirectories, simply place the SDK directory on your PYTHONPATH.

 ### Get a copy of the SDK

 You can get a copy of the sdk by downloading from <here> or by using git